 How good is it?
 A Pagespeed score of 96% – and the site’s single product page outperforms Amazon’s single product page, including being 75% lighter and using 30% fewer HTTP requests.

 Overall, this project is a testament to attention-to-detail and teamwork between agency and client.
 Everything that went into the site – custom inventory syncing scripts; detailed UX & UI design; performance optimization; and development focused on business processes – add up to a website that is considerably more than it seems on the front end.
-We’re happy to have worked on it with Everett and his team, and can’t wait to continue optimizing and improving it – and helping Dwane sell shoes in his sleep.
+We’re happy to have worked on it with Everett and his team, and continue to provide managed web services and retainer services – so we can keep helping Dwane sell shoes in his sleep.

 When "getting it done" means collaborating with creative, well-orchestrated development and design you've stumbled on Paper Leaf.
 In retail, the ball never stops rolling; It takes innovation, understanding and evolution to keep up... just a few talents we've come to rely on at Paper Leaf.